Which hearings are eligible for a mini-grant through the fund?

 The hearing process can be challenging for community members who want to provide input on the business trying to locate in their neighborhood and small business owners applying for a license.
 Many applicants and community members seek legal representation to help them understand and achieve their goals at a licensing hearing.
 Often, the cost of this legal representation can be a barrier to participation or licensure.

 The purpose of the Business License Hearing Fund is to make the hearing process more accessible and inclusive for applicants who are required to take part in and residents who desire to take part.
-By offering mini-grants to reimburse applicants, licensees, RNOs, and community members for needs and desires hearings, the Department hopes to make the hearing process more accessible and inclusive by lessening the burden around legal costs.
+By offering mini-grants to reimburse applicants, licensees, RNOs, and community members for public licensing hearings, the Department hopes to make the hearing process more accessible and inclusive by lessening the burden around legal costs.

 Mini-grants for license applicants can help remove barriers to starting a business in Denver.
 Mini-grants for community members can help elevate the voices of more Denver residents in the licensing process.